sjkingo/acpi-brightness/README.md

 Usage
 -----

+To display the current brightness value:

     $ brightness

-Displays current brightness value.

-$ brightness [MIN-MAX]
-    Sets the brightness to the given value (must be between MIN and MAX, as specified in `config.h`.
-By default this is 0-10.)
+To set the current brightness to a given value (note that this value must be in the range [`MIN`..`MAX`], which is configured in `config.h`.
+By default this is [0..10]):

+    $ brightness value

+To increase the current brightness level by 1:

     $ brightness up

-    Increases the current brightness level by one.
+To decrease the current brightness level by 1:

     $ brightness down
-    Decreases the current brightness level by one.